kittykatattack/learningPixi/README.md

 Pixi’s is an extrmely fast 2D sprite rendering engine.
 What does that mean?
-It means that it helps you to display, animate and manage interactive graphics so that it's easy for you to make games using JavaScript and other HTML5 technologies.
+It means that it helps you to display, animate and manage interactive graphics so that it's easy for you to make games and applications using
+JavaScript and other HTML5 technologies.
 It has a sensible, uncluttered API and includes many useful features, like supporting texture atlases and providing a streamlined system for animating